Navigate compiled code

 A solution is not limited to source code of your projects, it also contains references to libraries that are used in your solution.
 It is very convenient to have access and opportunity to navigate to symbols from those libraries as if they were a part of your solution.
 ReSharper provides a built-in decompiler and a lot of features that help you view and navigate through compiled code.

 There are two types of navigation commands that target library symbols:

-Commands that may implicitly lead to compiled code when the target symbol is not in the source code within your solution.
-For example, Go to Declaration, Go to Type of Symbol, Go to Base Symbols, etc.
+Commands that may implicitly lead to compiled code when the target symbol is not in the source code of your solution.
+For example,

 For the second type of commands, you can specify how ReSharper will represent library symbols.
-When this kind of navigation is performed for the first time, you will see a dialog, suggesting to choose the default navigation action: You can also specify the default navigation action on thepage of ReSharper options.
+When this kind of navigation is performed for the first time, you will see a dialog, suggesting to choose the default navigation action: You can configure the default navigation on the Alt+R, O ).page of ReSharper options (